✨ New articles every week — stay curious, stay inspired

 Most consistently across studies: reduced social media use correlates with better sleep, more time in flow states, reduced anxiety, and — paradoxically — better real-world social connection.

-Week 1 — Withdrawal and restlessness.
-This is where most people give up.
-Your brain is craving its usual stimulation hits and not getting them.
-You feel a low-level agitation.
-Gaps in the day that used to be filled with scrolling now feel uncomfortably empty.
-The phantom reach for your phone happens dozens of times.
+Week 1 😤WithdrawalBrain craves its usual stimulation hits.
+Low-level agitation.
+The gaps that used to be filled with scrolling feel uncomfortably empty.
+The phantom phone reach happens dozens of times.

 The difficulty of a digital detox isn't the absence of entertainment.
 It's the exposure of everything you were using entertainment to avoid.